EzNashDB/eznashdb/README.md

-# eznashdb-backend-django
+# eznashdb
-Backend repo for EzNashDB (django)
+Source code for The Ezrat Nashim Database